Srinanth/AI-Agent/README.md

 3. Export the new workflow JSON to the `workflows/` directory.
 4. Update the FastAPI backend or frontend to include the new type as an option.

-## 🚢 CI/CD

-This project uses GitHub Actions for Continuous Integration and Deployment (CI/CD).
-On every push to the `main` branch, it automatically:

-- Builds the Docker images for the backend and frontend.
-- Runs basic tests (if defined).
-- Pushes the successfully built images to a container registry, ready for deployment.

 ## 🛡️ Security & Backups